 To support our school values and to develop our understanding of Christian teaching, the themes for Collective Worship are changed each half term and reflect values to support the social, moral, emotional and spiritual growth of our children.
 Our principal values are friendship, kindness, determination, forgiveness, honesty and co-operation and time is spent exploring what is distinctively Christian about these particular values.
 Also, many other values are explicitly taught throughout the school day such as: respect, courage, trust and appreciation.

 Our Ethos Committee lead our daily worship, they prepare our worship table; lead our words of greeting and sending; lead our prayers and read children's prayers.
 They also evaluate, plan, and deliver collective worship on a regular basis.

-Find out more about our Ethos Committee by clicking the link below.
+Find out more about our Ethos Committee by clicking here.